python/cpython/Doc/library/dbm.rst

 available, as well as :meth:`!get` and :meth:`!setdefault`.

 .. versionchanged:: 3.2
-   :meth:`get` and :meth:`setdefault` are now available in all database modules.
+   :meth:`!get` and :meth:`!setdefault` are now available in all database modules.

 .. versionchanged:: 3.8
    Deleting a key from a read-only database raises database module specific error